n0tMysticz/ai_science_fair_proj/README.md

-this was for my science fair at baton rouge magnet high, you can use this project for whatever you want.
+This was for my science fair at Baton Rouge Magnet High School.
+You can use this project for whatever you want.

 ## Dependencies